-When sole proprietorship is considered, it is less complicated and can be formed easily than a formal corporation.
+When sole proprietorship considers, it less complicated and can form easily than a formal corporation.
 As already mentioned, it is also cheaper.
-Double taxation standards are avoided in many states for sole proprietorship.
-The naming of the proprietorship can be done, can be achieved after the owner which improves business marketing.
+Double taxation standards avoid in many states for a sole proprietorship.
+The naming of the proprietorship can do, can achieve after the owner which improves business marketing.

-The key advantage of sole proprietorship is that they have unquestioned control over their firm.
-They will have complete rights to make all decision, staffing, marketing, pricing, expansion and more.
+The key advantage of a sole proprietorship is that they have unquestioned control over their firm.
+They will have complete rights to make all decisions, staffing, marketing, pricing, expansion and more.
 There is also more flexibility and scheduling in this category of business.

 11. Direct motivation:

-The proprietor takes responsibility for each and every aspect of business and hence business secrets are maintained by him.
-There are also no legal requirements which insist him to publish his accounts and thus secrecy is maintained and the competitors are not provided with a chance to know any detail about their business.
+The proprietor takes responsibility for each aspect of business and hence business secrets are maintained by him.
+There are also no legal requirements that insist him publish his accounts and thus secrecy is maintained and the competitors are not provided with a chance to know any detail about their business.

 Disadvantages of Sole Proprietorship:

-The following mentioned are few disadvantages of proprietorship and disadvantage of sole proprietor.
+The following mentioned are few disadvantages of proprietorship and disadvantage of a sole proprietor.

-1. Completely responsible for any incur of losses:
+1. Completely responsible for any incurring of losses: